w3ia/blockchain-developer-bootcamp-final-project/README.md

 1. Login to application.
 2. View details about their rented property e.g. Address, tenancy agreement start and end dates, etc.
 3. Pay required deposit amounts or view existing deposit details.
-4. Request for deposit to be released or renewed, depending on whether tenancy agreement is being ended or renewed.
+4. Request for deposit to be released or renewed (will require burning of existing deposit certificate and issuance of a new one), depending on whether tenancy agreement is being ended or renewed.
 5. Raise dispute or view existing/ongoing dispute.

 #### Landlord